perty/supertrek/ReadMe.md

 Basic was the language for home computers.
 It is an interpreted language that was designed to be easy to learn.
 It was also designed to be used on TTY.
 To edit a statement, you entered its line number and typed the statement.
 That is why a typically Basic program has line numbers that are 10, 20 and then 30 since you wanted to be able to insert lines between 10 and 20.
 (There was often a renumber function to use when you had inserted too many lines).

 Variables in Basic are a letter and an optional number.
 Yes, two characters!
 They are also global even if there is a subroutine concept.
 The type is either a number or a string, the latter is indicated by a dollar sign after the name.

+The global variables has an effect on subroutines.
+Whenever a subroutine is called, it may change global variabels.
+In fact, since there is no parameter concept, so to pass values to a subroutine, a number of variabels need to be set.

+For example, to see if a specific position has some value, the string variable A$ is set to the value while Z1 and Z2 describe the position.

 Arrays are also possible in most dialects.
 Although a number may not necessarily be integer, it can be used to index an array.

 Array indexes starts at 1, more human but everywhere else it is 0.